poetaster/moat/README.md

 ## Historical builds

-Sadly, no pics of the once in mint tins.
+Sadly, no pics of the ones in mint tins.
 Yes, I did that :)

 ![Cigarbox prototype laser cut with etched lettering](keep_v3.jpg)
 ![Cigarbox prototype with kastle](keepv3-chef-kastle.jpg)